MattFryer/Qlik-Web-Highlight/README.md

 <pre><code class="qvs">MyTable: LOAD * RESIDENT MyTempTable;</code></pre>
 ```

 The class allocated within the code tag will define the type of code which syntax highlighting should be applied for.
-If you code type is given, the highlighting engine will attempt to work out what code type is contained within the tags.
+If no code type is given, the highlighting engine will attempt to work out what code type is contained within the tags.
 It can't always guess correctly and so it is recommended to always define the code type.
 The following following code types are currently supported:

 * "qvs" - QlikView Script
 *  "exp" or "qve" - QlikView Expression